ohler55/agoo-c/README.md

 make
 ```

-The library will be in the `lib` directory and the hdeaders will be in the `include` directory.
+The library will be in the `lib` directory and the headers will be in the `include` directory.
+A C11 or gcc-7 are needed to build.

 ## Examples